OutSystems/docs-product/src/develop/ui/patterns/mobile/navigation/timelineitem.md

 # Timeline Item

-You can use the Timeline Item UI ?Item Pattern to show related events in a chronological order, such as a user’s upcoming, current, and past activities.
+You can use the Timeline Item UI Item Pattern to show related events in a chronological order, such as a user’s upcoming, current, and past activities.

 ![](<images/timelineitem-1-ss.png>)